Ameny323/Ameny323/README.md

 ## 🧑‍💻 About Me

-I'm a **4th-year Software Architecture Engineering student** specializing in **Cloud Computing & DevOps**.
+I'm a **4th-year Software Architecture Engineering student** specializing in DevOps**.
 I'm passionate about building scalable, production-ready systems through modern DevOps practices, microservices architecture, and full-stack development.

 - 🔭 Currently working on microservices platforms with Spring Boot & Angular
 - 🌱 Deepening expertise in Kubernetes, observability, and cloud-native patterns